ai-joe-git/ComfyUI_LTX-2_VRAM_Memory_Management/README.md

 - Two gpus; use sequence_chunked_blocks for I2V (might try ltx_multi_gpu_chunked)
 - Three+ gpus; use ltx_multi_gpu_chunked for I2V

-Not everythign is documented, try T2V with I2V nodes; I'll be doing more testing myself but these work.
+Not everything is documented, try T2V with I2V nodes; I'll be doing more testing myself but these work.
 I've only tested with fp8-distilled.

+**Update on Issue Submission**

+I will try to address issues, but I am very new to ComfyUI and this code is in a state of flux.
+Trust me, you likely know ComfyUI better than I.  Give me a few days to sort out the repo and provide better documentation.

 **Try the faster versions if you are having issues: Sorry for the crummy naming scheme, I'll sort that out later.
 Right now try out these v5 and v3 replacements, V5 should be much faster and more efficient; V3 I think should be improved too**